Family Court and Child Custody Evaluation

 A 2023 Cochrane-adjacent systematic review by Harman, Bernet, and Harman of the research base on parental alienating behaviour documented a substantial empirical literature on the behaviours themselves; the response by Meier and others argued that the move from behaviours to syndrome status remained unjustified by the evidence base and that DSM/ICD exclusion reflected this inadequacy rather than mere controversy.

 Practice implications.
-For the forensic psychologist conducting a custody evaluation in which parental alienation or child contact resistance is raised, the appropriate approach involves: (a) investigating the full constellation of factors contributing to the child's resistance or the family's conflict pattern, rather than presuming alienation as the primary explanation; (b) assessing whether there are protective reasons for the child's resistance, including genuine abuse, neglect, or coercive control; (c) where a pattern of alienating behaviour is documented, describing it in terms of specific parental behaviours rather than as a syndrome with implied aetiological certainty; (d) not recommending custody reversal or forced contact as primary interventions without a robust evidence base in the specific case; and (e) being transparent in testimony about the contested scientific status of the syndrome construct.
+For the forensic psychologist conducting a custody evaluation in which parental alienation or child contact resistance is raised, the appropriate approach involves: (a) investigating the full constellation of factors contributing to the child's resistance or the family's conflict pattern, rather than presuming alienation as the primary explanation; (b) assessing whether there are protective reasons for the child's resistance, including genuine abuse, neglect, or intimate partner violence and coercive control; (c) where a pattern of alienating behaviour is documented, describing it in terms of specific parental behaviours rather than as a syndrome with implied aetiological certainty; (d) not recommending custody reversal or forced contact as primary interventions without a robust evidence base in the specific case; and (e) being transparent in testimony about the contested scientific status of the syndrome construct.

 The Australian Family Court has been notably cautious about expert evidence based on PAS as a syndrome diagnosis, while being receptive to evidence about specific parental behaviours that undermine the child's relationship with the other parent.
 UK courts similarly distinguish between the well-established problem of contact resistance and the contested syndrome formulation.
 Indian courts have not developed a systematic approach to parental alienation claims, and the concept has been raised in some High Court proceedings with variable treatment.